nus-cs2103-AY2223S1/tp/docs/_ug/ItemsTags.md

 #### Tag

 A Tag in FoodRem serves as a means to categorise items.
-These tags are also unique and case-sensitive.
+These tags are also unique and case-insensitive.

 We can tag multiple items with the same tag and each item can have multiple tags.
 These Tags are optional.